Qujing Yunnan, China Travel Guide

 Use translation apps for menus and communication with staff, particularly in smaller, local eateries.

-Picture menus or pointing often aid ordering.
+Picture menus or else pointing often aid ordering.

 Local payment apps like WeChat Pay and Alipay are dominant.
 Credit cards are rarer in smaller establishments.

-Have some cash available for street food vendors.
+Carry some cash available for street food vendors.

 Though from southern Yunnan, quality Pu'er tea is widely available in specialty tea shops.